Apache-2.0 · Self-hostable · Works with Claude Code, Codex, Cursor & any base-URL agent

 Namespace access control — each agent gets exactly the permissions it needs

-Learn about governance →
+Learn about policies →

 audit_record.json